prolike/prolike.io/_events/the-future-is-here_en.md

 This techfast is for both for you, who already owns a web page or application and for you who is considering to become an owner of one in the near future.

-We will give you a thorough insight into what the future holds for us and describe some of the specific challenges and scenarios where the old technology falls short, and demonstrate concrete examples from real life implementations, where the adaption of the new technology has solved a number of problems in security, speed, data management, user involvement, testing, release, SoMe integration, yes even environmental sustainability.
+We will give you a thorough insight into what the future holds for us and describe some of the specific challenges and scenarios where the old technology falls short, and demonstrate concrete examples from real life implementations, where the adaption of the new technology has solved a number of problems in security, speed, data management, user involvement, testing, release, SoMe integration and yes even environmental sustainability.

 Nobody in the future would want to own an expensive IT infrastructure themselves.
 We will describe a serverless approach where websites and features become available as services.
 The definition of where the _website_ ends and the _application_ begins are becoming blurred; They are the same.
 Everything you dream of having on you site is possible with a modern serverless technology.